aubricot/computer_vision_with_eol_images/README.md

 Results from object detection and image classification tasks will be used to inform future large-scale image processing and user features for EOLv3 images.

 ## Getting Started
+All files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html)*.
+This repository is set up so that each notebook can be run as a standalone script.
+It is not necessary to clone the entire repository.
+Instead, you can just find project sections that are interesting and direclty try for yourself!
+Any needed files and directories are set up within the notebook.

+For additional details on steps below, see the [project wiki](https://github.com/aubricot/computer_vision_with_eol_images/wiki).

+**New to Google Colab?
-Except for .py files, all files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html) (Google Colaboratory, "a free cloud service, based on Jupyter Notebooks for machine-learning education and research").
-Using Colab, everything runs entirely in the cloud (and can link to Google Drive) and no local software or library installs are requried.
-Working in the cloud also makes it easy to collaborate if multiple users are on different operating systems.
+More info: Google Colaboratory is "a free cloud service, based on Jupyter Notebooks for machine-learning education and research."
+Notebooks run entirely on VMs in the cloud and links to you Google Drive for accessing files.
+This means no local software or library installs are requried.
+If running locally and using a GPU, there are several softwares that need to be installed first and take up ~10 GB and a few workarounds are required if running on a Windows OS.
+Working in the cloud eliminates these problems and makes it easier to collaborate if multiple users are on different operating systems.
+If you prefer to use your local machine for object detection, refer to the [Tensorflow Object Detection API Tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb).*

 ## References
 * [AlexeyAB 2020](https://github.com/AlexeyAB/darknet).
 Darknet.
 GitHub.